 Frames made from carbon fibre composite (i.e. plastic reinforced with a woven carbon fibre sheet) give an excellent combination of compliance and lightness and they are becoming cheaper year by year.
 However, the performance road bike manufacturers led the development of this technology and racing cyclists have different requirements than utility cyclists, and prioritise performance over practicality.
 There is some concern about the failure mode of carbon fibre composite components: when they break, they snap suddenly, which could be an unnecessary risk for everyday cycling.
 Steel has a different failure mode, bending before it breaks, so you’re more likely to notice a problem before it fails completely.

 The online market has recently been flooded with inexpensive, unbranded carbon frames originating from the Far East.
 I would only ride a branded carbon frame from a reputable manufacturer.
-If a maker isn’t confident enough to put his name to it, I’m not going to ride it in traffic!
+If the maker isn’t confident enough to put their name to it, I’m not going to ride it!